Are All Kayak Scupper Plugs Universal?

 Not all scupper plugs are universal, and not all universal scupper plugs provide the best fit for your kayak, though some will.

 When choosing a type of scupper plug, check to see if there are any plugs specifically for your kayak model.
 These will provide the best fit to ensure no water enters your kayak from beneath.
-Research the different designs of scupper plugs and decide which design would work best for you.
+Research different designs of scupper plugs and decide which design would work best for you.